 CEOS notes that this recommendation is already being progressed through the GEO Global Water Quality Community of Practice, with participation from a range of CEOS Agencies.
 CEOS notes that IOCCG is developing the IOCCG report on global water quality monitoring.

-Proposed CEOS action for A.3: CEOS to contribute to such a global-scale coorinated initiative being progressed by the GEO Global Water Quality CoP.
+Proposed CEOS action for A.3: CEOS to consider its involvement when further information on the global water quality framework becomes available.

 Terms for action: Ongoing